An Analytical Theory of Spectral Bias in the Learning Dynamics of Diffusion Models: Detailed Derivations for the One-Layer Linear Model

 Since

 The full solution of $\W$ reads

 where $\mathbf{v}_{k}^{0}:=\W(0)\uvec_{k}$.

-\begin{remark} \begin{itemize} \item The weight matrix $\W$ converges to the final target mode by mode. \item The deviation along each eigen dimensions decays at different rate depending on the eigenvalue. \item The deviation on eigen mode $\uvec_{k}$ has the time constant $(2\eta(\sigma^{2}+\lambda_{k}))^{-1}$ i.e. the larger eigen dimensions will be learned faster. \item While the ``non-resolved'' dimensions will learn at the same speed $\sim(2\eta\sigma^{2})^{-1}$ \item Comparing across noise scale $\sigma$, the larger noise scales will be learned faster. \end{itemize} \end{remark}
+\paragraph{Remarks} \begin{itemize} \item The weight matrix $\W$ converges to the final target mode by mode. \item The deviation along each eigen dimension decays at different rates depending on the eigenvalue. \item The deviation on eigen mode $\uvec_{k}$ has the time constant $(2\eta(\sigma^{2}+\lambda_{k}))^{-1}$ i.e. the larger eigen dimensions will be learned faster. \item While the ``non-resolved'' dimensions will learn at the same speed $\sim(2\eta\sigma^{2})^{-1}$ \item Comparing across noise scale $\sigma$, the larger noise scales will be learned faster. \end{itemize}